-Section 10.
-Operation and Maintenance Plan

-A. A standalone Operation and Maintenance Plan (O&M Plan) is required at the time of application for all projects with constructed stormwater BMPs and stormwater management practices.
+- I. Operation and Maintenance Plan.
+DEP Standard 9 must be met at a minimum, unless otherwise required as followed: - (1) A standalone Operation and Maintenance Plan (O&M Plan) is required at the time of application for all projects with constructed stormwater BMPs and stormwater management practices.
 The O&M Plan shall be designed to ensure compliance with the Permit and these Regulations and ensure that the Massachusetts Surface Water Quality Standards (314 CMR 4.00) are met in all seasons and throughout the life of the system.

-The Stormwater Authority shall require the use of dedicated funds or escrow accounts for development projects or the acceptance of ownership by the Town of all privately owned BMPs.
+The Stormwater Authority shall require the use of dedicated funds or escrow accounts for development projects.
 This may include the development of maintenance contracts between the owner of the BMP and the Town.
 Alternatively, the Stormwater Authority may require the submission of an annual certification documenting the work that has been done over the last 12 months to properly operate and maintain the stormwater control measures.